ekr/auto-minutes/site/about.md

 and then we use Cloudflare Workers to publish the GitHub pages subdirectory to the [https://ietfminutes.org](https://ietfminutes.org).
-Currently, the GitHub pages version doesn't really work properly due to some Jekyll issues with relative links, but I plan to fix that, or maybe switch to a different static site generator.
+Currently, the GitHub pages version doesn't really work properly due to some issues with relative links, but that's not the version you want to use anyway.

 ## FAQ